Capabilities

 3-Axis Milling Services

-What is 3 Axis Milling?
+What is 3-Axis Milling?

 Milling is a material removal process that uses a spinning, multi-toothed cutter.
 The rotation lets each tooth cut away a small slice of material.
 We do most of our milling on vertical machines.
 These hold the cutter on a vertical axis and move the workpiece underneath in X and Y axes.
 (If you stand facing the milling machine, or mill, X is left-right and Y is front-back.)

-What is the Advantage 3 Axis Milling?
+What is the Advantage of 3-Axis Milling?

 These two axes suffice for milling flat surfaces and sides.
 They are not enough though to produce features of varying depth.
 Picture milling pockets into a solid block of metal for an example.
 To produce pockets of different depths in a single set up the machine needs a third, vertical axis.
 This is achieved by raising and lowering the spindle in what’s called the Z-axis.